belowthetree/agent-cli/docs/README_EN.md

 * --prompt User input, if not provided, enters command-line interactive UI mode
 * --stream Whether to use streaming, defaults to true
 * --use_tool Whether to use tools, defaults to true
+* --wait Wait mode, defaults to false.
+When true, the program processes standard input in a loop, with no context preservation between conversations

 ## 👨‍💻 Development Guide